capr/multigit/README.md

 work tree.
 The git trees are kept in `.multigit/<repo>/.git` and the work tree is always '.'.

-> This is such basic and such useful functionality that it should be built into `git clone` and `git init` really.
+> This is such basic and useful functionality that it should be built into `git clone` and `git init` really.
 As dead simple as multigit is, it's still yet another script that you have to deploy.